 Symbology selection (bar code type) determines which symbologies the scanner will decode.
+The chart below shows the symbologies that are supported by each interface.
 Once you have identified the symbologies you wish to enable, turn to the following pages, enable those symbologies and set the data format options (e.g. check digit, start/stop characters) required by your host system for each symbology type.
 You must enable the symbology format options settings that are compatible with your host system.